 An example of a motto is Apple Computer's "Think Different" phrase.

-A brief statement used to express a principle, goal, or ideal.
-See Synonyms at saying.
+A brief statement used to express a principle, goal, or ideal: “Exuberance over taste!” is my motto.

 Origin of mottoItalian, word, motto, probably from Vulgar Latin *m&omacron;ttum, word; see mot.